alik604/yet-another-friendly-companion/README.md

 **World Model**:

-> Convolutional Variational AutoEncoder -> Long Short Term Memory Network -> Controller.
+> Long Short Term Memory Network -> Controller

 **HINN + Heuristic Search:** The Human Intent Neural Network is a feed forward neural network, which outputs the prediction of the next human state.
 Prediction is used to generate a goal for the robot.
 Heuristic search algorithms: Monte Carlo Tree Search (MCTS) or Distance Heuristic.